 and $\vecr_{t} = \vecx_{t} - \sum_{p} (\matB_p\otimes\matA_p)\vecx_{t-p} - \sum_{q} \matG_{q}^{\top}\vecz_{t-q}$ is the vectorized residual at $t$.
 To estimate the parameters, one needs to solve a constrained minimization problem:

-We now define the functional norm penalty in~\eqref{eq:MARAC-PMLE-Likelihood} explicitly and derive a \textit{finite-dimensional equivalent} of the optimization problem above.
-We assume that the spatial kernel function $k(\cdot,\cdot)$ is continuous and square-integrable, thus it has an eigen-decomposition following the Mercer's Theorem \citep{williams2006gaussian}:
+We now explicitly define the functional norm penalty in~\eqref{eq:MARAC-PMLE-Likelihood} and derive a \textit{finite-dimensional equivalent} of the optimization problem above.
+We assume that the spatial kernel function $k(\cdot,\cdot)$ is continuous and square-integrable.
+Thus, it has an eigen-decomposition following Mercer's Theorem \citep{williams2006gaussian}:

 where $\lambda_{1}\ge \lambda_{2}\ge \ldots$ is a sequence of non-negative eigenvalues and $\psi_{1},\psi_{2},\ldots$ is a set of orthonormal eigen-functions on $[0,1]^{2}$.
 The functional norm of function $g$ from the RKHS $\RKHS$ endowed with kernel $k(\cdot,\cdot)$ is defined as: